MoyoM/WordGridSearch/README.md

 a) finding a starting letter first before searching for a word in a given direction.
 This should decrease the search time for the algorithm.

 b) Trying a two letter search in any direction first.
-This is one strategy crossword user to locate words.
-I wonder if this wil cost more intially compared to a O(2n) first two letters, but focuses search quickly has less false lengthy seraches in wrong directions  i.e truncates O(w) {word cost} quickly.
+This is one strategy crossword players use to locate words.
+I wonder if this wil cost more intially compared to searching for first letter first ( O(2n) > O(n) ).
+However it focuses the search quickly has less false lengthy searches in wrong directions  i.e. truncates O(w) {word cost} quickly.

 c) Snake puzzle problem - searching for words in a given neigbourhood.
 In an n * n matrix, the goal will be to find  words in n_l * n_l neigbourhoods where n_l < N. Neighbourhood definitions may